MattMills/stellarstellaris/readme.md

 If you'd like to support my work so I can spend more time on it you can contribute to my Patreon at <link>

 ## Theory of operation / Detail of Fixes

+### CFleetView::Update
+ **first pass implemented**
+The CFleetView::Update call is called every frame when the Fleet View is on screen (IE: when you've selected a ship).
+This is currently a bit resource intensive, although it has improved in 3.0.

+The patched version uses the new Outliner every n frames define to run the update once every x frames.
+This can cause some glitchiness when scrolling, but it seems to be mostly just graphical re-initializations.

+In game testing:
+`effect While = { count < 20000 = { create_army = { name = "Ripley clones" owner = root.owner type = "assault_army" species = root.owner } }`

 ### CGuiObject::KillObject
  **partially implemented**